Stac Fada Member: Interpretation

 The unit was initially interpreted by the Geological Survey to be a conglomerate with clasts derived from mafic dykes.
 Later interpretations invoked a volcanic origin for the unit, based on the presence of pieces of green devitrified glass, with pyroclastic flow, peperite, tuff and lahar all being proposed.
 When shocked quartz, a higher-than-expected concentration of platinum-group metals and the presence of a non-terrestrial chromium isotope were all identified in the unit, it was reinterpreted as part of an impact ejecta blanket.
 Evidence for a meteorite impact close to Ullapool was published by a combined team of scientists from the University of Oxford and the University of Aberdeen, in March 2008.
 Additional evidence for an impact origin for the deposit comes from the identification of the mineral reidite as lamellae in zircon grains, indicating pressures of at least 30 GPa.

 Authigenic potassium feldspar, found in vesicular pipes associated with the degassing of the unit immediately after emplacement, have been dated using the argon–argon dating method.
 Specimens from four localities give very similar results, indicating an age of 1177 ± 5 Ma (millions of years ago) for the formation of this deposit.
+However, a later analysis of shocked zircon crystals using uranium–lead dating found the age to be somewhat younger, around 990 ± 22 million years ago.

 The crater, preserved under sedimentary layers of sandstone, is currently presumed to either lie to the west under the Minch, the waterway that separates the Isle of Lewis in the Outer Hebrides from the north-west Highlands of Scotland, or to be the cause of the Lairg Gravity Low, beneath the Moine Thrust Belt to the east.
 It has been estimated that the crater is about 13-14 km across.
 The impact would have created a blast with the energy of 145,000 megatons and the shock wave would have created winds of 420 km/h as far away as the site of modern Aberdeen.

 In order to reduce the uncertainty in the location of the impact, the main exposures of the Stac Fada Member have been re-examined to look for evidence of the direction that the ejecta from the impact was moving as it was deposited.
 The orientation of small-scale thrust faults and folds and striae found locally at the base of the unit have been combined with measurements of the fabric in the rocks using anisotropy of magnetic susceptibility.
 These observations are most consistent with an impact location in the Minch, rather than at Lairg.
 The presence of large sandstone clasts in the outcrops on the Stoer peninsula suggests that this was the area most proximal to the impact.
 The Minch location is also consistent with the observed types of clasts of Lewisian gneiss found.